Fact Sheets and Resources

 Tobacco use is a risk factor for many oral diseases and adverse

 oral conditions.
-Dental hygienists play an important role in helping
+Dental hygienists play an important role in

-tobacco use.
+associated with tobacco use.

 Talking Points